 These Terms will continue in force until terminated in accordance with these Terms (the “Term”).

 Dolby may terminate these Terms for convenience at any time.
 Customer may terminate these Terms at any time by deleting Customer’s account; provided that Customer will not receive a refund of any prepaid fees for the Services, and will remain obligated to pay any fees incurred for use of the Services prior to termination.
+Notwithstanding the preceding sentence, if there is an order form(s) in effect, then these Terms will not terminate until such order form(s) have expired or been terminated.
 If Customer violates any provision of these Terms or if Customer uses the Services in violation of any applicable law or regulation (“Applicable Law”), Customer’s permission from us to use the Services will terminate automatically.
 In addition, Dolby may in its sole discretion terminate Customer’s user account or suspend or terminate Customer’s access to the Services at any time if Customer violates any provision of these Terms, if we no longer provide any part of the Services, or for any reason or no reason, with or without notice.
 We also reserve the right to modify or discontinue the Services at any time (including by limiting or discontinuing certain features of the Services), temporarily or permanently, without notice to Customer and without liability.
 To the fullest extent permitted under Applicable Law, we will have no liability whatsoever on account of any change to the Services or any suspension or termination of Customer’s access to or use of the Services.
 Upon the termination of Customer’s account or the Terms for any reason, Dolby may at its option delete any data associated with Customer’s account.

 Upon the expiration or termination of the Terms, (i) Customer will cease all use of the Services and Dolby may disable Customer’s access and usage rights in connection with the Services, and (ii) any outstanding fees will remain due.
 The expiration or earlier termination of the Terms will not relieve any Party of any obligations that may have accrued hereunder prior to the effective date of such expiration or termination.
 The following provisions shall survive the expiration or termination of the Terms: Sections 2, 3.C, 5, 6, 8 – 12, and 14 hereof.